elasticio/api-docs/source/includes/snapshots.md

 }
 ```

-This resource allows you to remove snapshot for step in flow.
+This resource allows you to remove a step snapshot in a Flow.